Ottoman–Habsburg wars: Origins

-While the Habsburgs were occasionally the Kings of Hungary and Emperors of the Holy Roman Empire (and almost always that of the Holy Roman Empire after the 15th century), the wars between the Hungarians and the Ottomans included other dynasties as well.
+While the Habsburgs were occasionally the Kings of Hungary and Emperors of the Holy Roman Empire (almost always of the Holy Roman Empire after the 15th century), the wars between the Hungarians and the Ottomans included other dynasties as well.
 Naturally, the Ottoman Wars in Europe attracted support from the West, where the advancing and powerful Islamic state was seen as a threat to Christendom in Europe.
 The Crusades of Nicopolis (1396) and of Varna (1443–44) marked the most determined attempts by Europe to halt the Turkic advance into Central Europe and the Balkans.

-For a while the Ottomans were too busy trying to put down Balkan rebels such as Vlad Dracula.
-However, the defeat of these and other rebellious vassal states opened up Central Europe to Ottoman invasion.
+For a while the Ottomans were too busy trying to put down Balkan rebels such as Vlad Dracula and Skanderbeg.
+However, the defeat of these and other rebellious vassal states opened up central Europe to Ottoman invasion.
 The Kingdom of Hungary now bordered the Ottoman Empire and its vassals.

+The Ottoman conquest of Bosnia in 1463 brought their frontier closer to the Habsburg lands under Frederick III, setting the stage for more intense incursions.
+The Ottomans raided Carniola in 1469 and launched almost annual raids into Styria after 1471.
+Carinthia saw five Turkish incursions into its territory between 1473 and 1483, with much plundering and killing at the hands of Ottoman cavalry.
+These raids led to the Carinthian Peasant Revolt of 1478, as peasants, left unprotected by the nobility, tried to defend themselves and formed a peasants' league to organize their own defense.
+The raids also prompted the construction of defensive structures like fortified churches and castles (tabor).
+In 1491, Ottoman raids in the Habsburg territories of Styria and Carniola ended after a significant Ottoman defeat by the Kingdom of Croatia at the Battle of Vrpile.

-After King Louis II of Hungary was killed at the Battle of Mohács in 1526, his widow Queen Mary of Austria fled to her brother the Archduke of Austria, Ferdinand I. Ferdinand's claim to the throne of Hungary was further strengthened by his marriage to Anne, the sister of King Louis II and the only family member claimant to the throne of the shattered Kingdom.
-Consequently, Ferdinand I was elected King of Bohemia, and at the Diet of Pozsony he and his wife were elected King and Queen of Hungary.
-This clashed with the Turkish objective of placing the puppet John Szapolyai on the throne, thus setting the stage for a conflict between the two powers.
+After King Louis II of Hungary was killed at the Battle of Mohács in 1526, his widow Queen Mary of Austria fled to her brother the Archduke of Austria, Ferdinand I. Ferdinand's claim to the throne of Hungary was further strengthened by his marriage to Anne, the sister of King Louis II and the only family member claimant to the throne of the shattered kingdom.
+Consequently, Ferdinand I was elected King of Bohemia, and at the Diet of Pozsony he and his wife were elected king and queen of Hungary.
+However another assembly of the nobility elected John Zápolya, who as the voivode of Transylvania had gained popularity among the magnates (and who had closer ties to the Ottoman Sultan), setting the stage for a conflict between the Hapsburgs and the Ottoman Empire.